 You can have oatmeal for breakfast.
 Add nuts or berries to make them taste better.
 Avoid instant oatmeal as they contain artificial flavors and sweeteners that can raise the blood sugars.
 Instant oatmeal has a high glycemic index of 77.2

-Carrots have a low GI of 39 and they can be used to maintain or control blood glucose levels.3 There is a common misconception about carrots being loaded with sugar which is not
+Carrots have a low GI of 39 and they can be used to maintain or control blood glucose levels.3 There is a common misconception about carrots being loaded with sugar which is not true.
+Carrots are good for your health even if you are diabetic.

 To be on the safe side, it is advised to consume carrots raw than cooked.
 This is because cooking vegetables will cause their carbohydrates to be easily available which may cause an increase in blood sugar levels.
 However, there is no evidence of this occurring in carrots.4 Add carrots to your salads or pasta dishes.